vihaan211005/icuas-25-kessoku/README.md

 * `cf_x/battery_status` - percentage of the battery and general state

 #### How can crazyflies be controlled:
-* `cf_x/cmd_attitude` - low level controller (it is used in the MPC scripts)
+* `cf_x/cmd_attitude` - low level controller
 * `cf_x/cmd_hover` - velocities for horizontal hovering, height can be changed by dynamically changing hovering height
 * `cf_x/start_trajectory`,`cf_x/upload_trajectory` - services for executing trajectories
 * `cf_x/go_to` - service to define point to which cf should go
 * `cf_x/cmd_vel` - horizontal velocity control, vel_mux.py node subscrbes to it and publishes to `cf_x/cmd_hover`

-If you are working in the group and you are all using the same network, please check [ROS_DOMAIN_ID](https://docs.ros.org/en/eloquent/Tutorials/Configuring-ROS2-Environment.html#the-ros-domain-id-variable) in .bashrc in container.
-Random number should be set during the build, however it is not impossible that some of you got the same number.
-If that is the situatation please change it, so that your simulations do  not crash.
+If you are working in the group and you are all using the same network, please check [ROS_DOMAIN_ID](https://docs.ros.org/en/eloquent/Tutorials/Configuring-ROS2-Environment.html#the-ros-domain-id-variable) in `.bashrc` in the container.
+Random number should be set during the build, however it is possible that some of you got the same number.
+If that is the situation please change it, so that your simulations do not crash.

 ## Bonus section